pompom-cl/blackjack/README.md

 ## How to run

 1. Make sure you have Python installed.
-1. Make sure you have met of the [requirements](https://github.com/pompom-cl/blackjack/blob/main/requirements.txt)
+1. Make sure you have met all of the [requirements](https://github.com/pompom-cl/blackjack/blob/main/requirements.txt)
 1. Download or clone the project files.
     ``` sh
     git clone https://github.com/pompom-cl/blackjack.git